-According to the USDA, a normal American family of 4, is spending on average, $1,108.10 a month on food at home (groceries).
-Add to that the cost food away from home in restaurants, drive-ins, diners, and dives and we’re talking a lot of money for groceries, no matter the size of your family.
+According to the USDA, a normal American family of 4, is spending on average, $1,333.10 a month on food at home (groceries).
+Add to that the cost food away from home in restaurants, drive-ins, diners, and dives and we’re talking a lot of money to feed a family, regardless its size

 The list is long for reasons why we should get groceries for our meals instead of eating out or ordering in.
 While it’s typically less expensive than eating out for every meal, grocery shopping isn’t exactly cheap.
 But it is downright expensive if you don’t have a strategy.

 You can do something about this.
 These tips require effort and perhaps even a change of attitude and food choices, but when combined, they can really add up to make a big difference and keep you on budget.

 1. Shake it up, baby!